blairpaul8/propertyManager/README.md

     - names and team number

   2. Upload the provided blank 2062 and 1750.
 (NOTE: Must be done every time website is opened)
-      - !!!Must use provided 2062/1750 files not all PDFs are the same!!!!
+      - Must use provided 2062/1750 files not all PDFs are the same

   3. Upload at least one property book file (Note: must be in excel format.)